mantisbt-plugins/adLogin/README.md

 ### Disclaimer

-The change mentioned above can bring additional security risks in case you Mantis is on the WWW opposite an intranet.
+The change mentioned above can bring additional security risks in case Mantis is on the WWW opposite an intranet.

 ## Configuration options